 - Once mixture comes to a boil, lower to a simmer and let simmer for about 10 minutes, until it thickens.

-- Press syrup through a mesh sieve making sure to press down on raspberries to extract as much juice as possible into an airtight container.
-Place in fridge to cool completely.
+- Press syrup through a mesh sieve placed over a heat-proof bowl, making sure to press down on raspberries to extract as much juice as possible.
+Keep syrup in bowl or put in a jar or other airtight container and pace in fridge to cool completely.

 Notes